Timer#

 Introduction#

 The VEX AIR Drone Controller’s timer keeps track of elapsed time from the start of a project.
-It can be used to measure durations, trigger events after a set time, or reset for new timing operations.
+It can be used to measure how long something takes or reset for new timing operations.

 Below is a list of all available methods: